Last Updated on October 11, 2025 by Lindsey

 - Cultural Expressions: A vibrant exhibit that celebrates the cultural contributions of African Americans in music, art, fashion, and more.

 Pro Tip: The museum is extensive and can be emotionally intense.
 So, plan for at least a few hours to explore at a comfortable pace and consider leaving kids under eight at home.
 Family guides and educational resources are available to help contextualize the exhibits for younger visitors.
-This museum requires timed tickets for all visitors. it’s popular, so plan ahead.
+This museum requires timed tickets for all visitors.
+It’s popular, so plan ahead.
 You can also visit the museum as part of an African American history tour.

 4 Hidden Gem Washington DC Museums to Visit When You’ve Hit Everything Else